AN IMPORTANT GENERAL CONFERENCE 2020 UPDATE

 New days have a sense of continuity when combined with the knowledge, skills, and character of the past.
 My Bedstefar and Bedstemor brought all these to Canada and they contributed to the new life they enjoyed.
 But beyond what they had and knew, they chose to sacrificially move into the future that waited for them and those who would follow them.
 “It’s Time” for the Pentecostal family to boldly launch into the new adventures God has for us beyond 2020.
 What was considered “normal” does not exist any longer.
 In many ways, we come to our own Pier 21 with so much to be grateful for, but with so many new kingdom adventures to experience.

 Article Photo: Jakob Thomsen-Dam, Marianne Nielsen, and other members of the Nielsen family just before coming to Canada in 1928.

 WELCOME MESSAGE FROM KEVIN JOHNSON, MARITIME DISTRICT SUPERINTENDENT

-Finally, we want to express our love and appreciation to Dave and Sue Wells, David and Stacey Hazzard, and Murray and Cindy Cornelius for how they have served our Fellowship and prepared for these days together at this conference.
-We are grateful for their godly and gracious leadership.
+Finally, we want to express our love and appreciation to Dave and Sue Wells, David and Stacey Hazzard, and Murray and Cindy Cornelius for how they have served our Fellowship and prepared for this time together.
+We are grateful for their friendship and godly leadership.

-Enjoy the conference, connect with friends, and let’s meet with God!
+Enjoy the conference, and let’s hear from God!